 \subsection{Gaussian approximation potentials}

-The developed potential presented in this work is based on the Gaussian approximation potential (GAP) framework first introduced by Bartok \emph{et al.} \cite{bartokGaussianApproximationPotentials2010b, bartokRepresentingChemicalEnvironments2013a}.
-We defined the developed Fe-H GAP as a combination of three low-dimensional descriptors, namely a two-body (2b), a three-body (3b), and an EAM descriptor.
-This combination has previously been shown to provide an incredible combination of low computational cost (after tabulation; see section \ref{tabGAP}), and flexibility in metallic systems \cite{byggmastarSimpleMachinelearnedInteratomic2022, byggmastarMultiscaleMachinelearningInteratomic2022}.
-In addition, a fixed analytical Coulomb potential is added to reproduce short-range repulsive interactions between species \cite{byggmastarMachinelearningInteratomicPotential2019}.
-This way, the non-short-range interactions are left to be machine-learned.
+The developed Fe-H potential presented in this work is a tabulated (see Sec. \ref{sec:tabGAP}) version of a model produced with the Gaussian approximation potential (GAP) framework first introduced by Bartok \emph{et al.} \cite{bartokGaussianApproximationPotentials2010, bartokRepresentingChemicalEnvironments2013}.
+Here we define the developed Fe-H GAP as the sum of energy contributions from a selection of three low-dimensional descriptors, namely a two-body (2b), a three-body (3b), and an EAM descriptor \cite{byggmastarSimpleMachinelearnedInteratomic2022, byggmastarMultiscaleMachinelearningInteratomic2022}.
+In addition, the energy contribution $E_{rep.}$ from a fixed analytical Coulomb potential is added to reproduce short-range repulsive interactions between species \cite{byggmastarMachinelearningInteratomicPotential2019}.
+This way the non-short-range interactions are left to be machine-learned.
 Accordingly, the total energy expression for the GAP is defined as

-where the sum over $d \in \{ \text{2b}, \text{3b}, \text{EAM} \}$ denotes the sum over the descriptor set.
-The contribution of each descriptor is calculated by summing $N$ target atomic environments $i$ and $M_d$ sparse reference environments $s$.
-In addition, the descriptor contributions are scaled by the hyperparameter $\delta_d^2$.
+where the sum over $d \in \{ \text{2b}, \text{3b}, \text{EAM} \}$ denotes the sum over the descriptor selection.
+The contribution of each energy term is calculated by summing the number of descriptors $N_d$ of type $d$, and the number of sparse reference environments $M_d$.
+In addition, the descriptor contributions are scaled by the hyperparameter $\delta_d^2$ defined in Tab. \ref{tab:hyperparams}.
 The variables $\alpha_s$ are the regression coefficients obtained from independent Gaussian process regressions.
-We use the squared exponential kernel ($K_{se}$) for measuring the similarity of the target ($\bm{q}_{d,i}$) and reference ($\bm{q}_{d,s}$) configurations.
+For measuring the similarity of the target ($\bm{q}_{d,n}$) and reference ($\bm{q}_{d,m}$) descriptors, we use the squared exponential kernel ($K_{se}$):